 A separate form is required for each event.

 Riders under the age of 13 must also be accompanied by a responsible adult approved by the parent (the parental consent form is still required in all cases).

 Parents should be aware that the leaders of our rides and organisers of our special events have not been subject to any criminal records checking process.
-Generally there will be other riders present throughout a ride, and thus it is unlikely a young person would be with only the leader of a ride.
+Generally there will be other riders present throughout a ride, and thus it is unlikely a young person would be with only the ride coordinator.

 In the case of special events (as opposed to our regular rides) there is no leader; participants make their own way along the designated route.

 It is the responsibility of the parent to satisfy himself or herself that the event is within the capability of the young person.
 The leader or organiser will be happy to discuss their event with a parent and provide some guidance as to the difficulty of the ride.

 It is also the responsibility of the parent to satisfy himself or herself that the bike that the young person is using is safe and roadworthy, and suitable for the event being undertaken.